 Machine Girl’s novice listeners will quickly become familiar with the duo’s dizzying, disorienting waves of noise with churning breakbeats and bell-like synthesizers throughout the track.

-The battering continues with “Sick!!!,” an high-energy, crunchy techno track that glitches at the speed of sound alongside a volley of percussive blasts.
+The battering continues with “Sick!!!,” a high-energy, crunchy techno track that glitches at the speed of sound alongside a volley of percussive blasts.
 Stephenson’s repeated groans about a population growing increasingly sick creates a particularly frightening lyric in the wake of a global pandemic and a surge of listeria-infected foods.

 While other artists dodge discussions of contemporary ills by releasing dance-the-night-away songs each year, Machine Girl urges listeners to confront them head on.